 - Charge your batteries.
 If the power goes out while your pellet stove is running, the fan system could stop working and cause smoke to pour into your house.
 Be sure you have a working battery backup system to keep the fans running long enough to finish burning the pellets in the chamber so you can safely turn your heater off and prevent smoke damage.

 How does installing a wood stove or pellet stove affect your home insurance?

 Cuddling up beside your wood or pellet stove might keep you cozy, but these are also two of the riskiest heating systems to have in your home.
-We’re not saying to throw out a perfectly good stove, but if you are having second thoughts and are looking to instal a new heating system. be sure to contact your local insurance broke to help you make an informed choice so that there aren’t any surprises down the road.
+We’re not saying to throw out a perfectly good stove, but if you are having second thoughts and are looking to install a new heating system. be sure to contact your local insurance broker to help you make an informed choice so that there aren’t any surprises down the road.